rancher/docs/content/k3s/latest/en/backup-restore/_index.md

 ### S3 Compatible API Support

-K3s supports creating and restoring Etcd Snapshots with S3 compatible APIs.
-For S3 support, a few more flags have been added.
+K3s supports writing etcd snapshots to and restoring etcd snapshots from systems with S3-compatible APIs.
+S3 support is available for both on-demand and scheduled snapshots.

-If the appropriate S3 arguments are supplied to `k3s server`, automated snapshots will be stored in S3.

 The arguments below have been added to the `server` subcommand.
 These flags exist for the `etcd-snapshot` subcommand as well however the `--etcd-s3` portion is removed to avoid redundancy.